Dear Families and Parents of New Students,

 - You’ve already done a great deal to help your students make good decisions as children and teenagers, and to encourage them to care for themselves and others as they enter adulthood.
 Your students have probably had more “rules” as teenagers than they will in college, where they will control their own social lives for the first time.
 We do a lot of educating and provide a lot of support to help students take on this higher level of personal responsibility.

 - Still, it’s really helpful for you to talk with your students about the challenges and decisions they’ll face in this new social world.
-You know more than I do about what conversations will be most meaningful to your son or daughter, but here are a few suggestions: Let them know that you expect they’ll explore new things, but that you hope they’ll make decisions that are safe and that they’ll step in to get help if they see someone else who is in serious difficulty.
+You know more than I do about what conversations will be most meaningful to your own student, but here are a few suggestions: Let them know that you expect they’ll explore new things, but that you hope they’ll make decisions that are safe and that they’ll step in to get help if they see someone else who is in serious difficulty.
 Talk with them about alcohol and drugs, and about how to be safe and respectful in their intimate lives.
 This isn’t your last chance to impart life lessons of this kind, of course, but it’s an important one.

 Fourth, the journey.